tef/remarkable/README.txt

 	[foo] passes the arg "foo". [name=foo], is the named form.

+	We should declare a grammar for arguments.
+I imagine it will be text, where \] can be used to insert a ]

 Rule 6: Raw blocks \name!{text}
 	The command name can be suffixed with a ! to tell the parser to ignore any commands inside.